Kitty-on-Ketamine/Radon/README.md

         }
         ButtonRow buttonRow = buttonRow(
                 tab,
-                "Label of the row",
+                key("button_row"), // key of the row: Radon will save the content of the row to the disk with this key "Label of the row",
                 List.of("Tooltip", "shows when you", "hover the row", "with your mouse"), myEnum.RADON // either an option of your enum or true or false